zetavg/chromium-website/site/blink/launching-features/index.md

 might delay your feature launch.

-Once you have a complete specification, request a [Specification Review](https://github.com/w3ctag/design-reviews/issues/new?assignees=&labels=Progress%3A+untriaged&template=010-specification-review.md) from the TAG.
+Once you have a complete specification, request a [Specification Review](https://github.com/w3ctag/design-reviews/issues/new?assignees=&labels=Progress%3A+untriaged&template=010-specification-review.md) from the TAG (except in the cases noted [here](/blink/guidelines/api-owners/process-exceptions/)).
 You should submit this at least a month ahead of sending an Intent to Ship, to give the TAG sufficient time for meaningful feedback.

 #### Step 5 (Optional): Origin Trial